abinit/abinit/doc/tutorial/eph_intro.md

     In particular, the acoustic sum rule and the charge neutrality of the Born effecive charges are enforced by default.
-    It is responsability of the user to check whether the breaking of these sum rules (always present due to numerical inaccuracies) is reasonable.
+    It is responsability of the user to check whether the breaking of these sum rules (always present due to non-vanishing numerical precision) is reasonable.
     By the same token, make sure that no vibrational instabilty is present before embarking on big EPH calculations.
     If the spectrum presents instabilities around $\Gamma$ due to a Fourier interpolation